kislerdm/nlp_pos_demo/README.md

 # PoS Tagger for English Words based on the Georgetown University Multilayer Corpus

-Assessment task for the position of ML Engineer @BackHQ.
-The original description can be found [here](./docu/Machine%20Learning%20Challenge%20-%20Back.pdf).

 ## Goal

 To build a Part-of-Speech tagger using [Georgetown University Multilayer Corpus](https://github.com/UniversalDependencies/UD_English-GUM/tree/master).